AndiKod/Git-and-Links/Readme.md

 ## Git&Links

-> Curated lists of links for WebDev, Design, & more. (just a begining & a work in progress)
+> Curated lists of links for WebDev, Design, & more.
+> _(Just a begining & a [work in progress](https://github.com/AndreiCurelaru/Git-and-Links/blob/master/About.md), obviously inspired by the Awesome VueJS-links repo)_

 HOME >